LattePandaTeam/LattePanda-Win10-Software/Bios/README.md

 ### How to refresh the LattePanda BIOS:

-1. Format your U-disk to FAT32
+1. Format your U-disk to FAT32 and named as “WINPE”
 2. Copy the right BIOS files directly to root of the USB flash disk
 3. Plug the U-disk in USB host
 4. Plugin the MicroUSB cable and power on the system